 Hello!
 Welcome to my website.
-I am an Associate Professor of Communication Studies, Sociology, and affiliate faculty member in Gender & Sexuality Studies at Davidson College, a highly selective small liberal arts college in Davidson, North Carolina.
+I am an Associate Professor of Communication Studies and Sociology, and affiliate faculty member in Gender & Sexuality Studies and Film & Media Studies at Davidson College, a highly selective small liberal arts college in Davidson, North Carolina.

-Professional Profile: I teach a variety of Communication Studies courses but my favorites include courses on intercultural communication, mass media effects, and gendered communication in society because they directly intersect with my scholarly research agenda.
+Professional Profile: I teach many Communication Studies courses that are often cross-listed with other programs.
+My favorites include courses on mass media effects, stereotypes, humor, and gendered communication.
 My research interests reside at the intersection of mass media and health communication with particular focus on intersectionality including race, ethnicity, gender, cultural communication and identities.
 My recent work focuses on how racial and ethnic stereotypes in entertainment media are framed in entertainment comedy or humorous communication contexts.
 I am interested in how diverse audiences interpret and respond to stereotypes beyond media effects and how those message perceptions might impact real-world interactions.

-Please feel free to browse the contents in the tabs in the upper right corner of this website.
-For questions about my work, email me at email@example.com.
+Please feel free to browse the contents in the tabs of this website.
+For questions about my work, or to request .pdfs directly, email me at email@example.com.
 Thanks for visiting my website!